Confident Kuldeep Helps India Beat Sri Lanka To Clinch ODI Series - UrduPoint

 Fast bowler Lahiru Kumara bowled Kohli, who scored a match-winning 113 in the opening ODI, for four and the home side were wobbling when Shreyas Iyer departed on 28.

-Rahul, who hit just six boundaries in his 103-ball stay, put on 75 with Hardik Pandya to steady the innings in a watchful partnership.
+Rahul, who has been assigned the role of wicketkeeper and middle-order batsman in the 50-overs format, put on 75 with Hardik Pandya to steady the innings in a watchful partnership.

+"I have had time to settle into this position (number five) and role," Rahul, who is a specialist opener, said of batting in the middle-order.